 The NCBTMB has announced that as of 11/1/2014, it will no longer administer an entry-level licensing exam.
 This means the MBLEx will be the only licensing exam available in most states.
 Please refer to the below link for more information on taking the MBLEx.

 Here is the NCBTMB press release here.

 Bonus: How to Avoid the #1 MBLEx Study Mistake – Free Lesson and Practice Quiz

 One of the final hurdles, or steps, between you and your massage career is the massage licensing exam.
-There are two entry-level massage licensing exams for most people to choose from.
+There was two entry-level massage licensing exams for most people to choose from.

 The MBLEx – Given by the FSMTB